niaiko/hackernews/README.md

 Please use nodeJS + express + sequelize ORM
 Any DB is fine (SQLite, MySQL, PostgreSQL, MongoDB, etc.)
+If you're having issues with localhost to access the API, you can use  http://BEALYBACK:8080/ instead of http://localhost:4001/ (see root page.tsx in the front end )

 - Make a sequelize migration to generate any missing columns / tables
 - Create a route to login